anguspettifer/zombie-invasion/README.md

 When the user initiates the start
 Then the human and zombie are on different squares*

+*Given the game set up is in process
+When an additional zombie is added
+Then it will occupy a new empty square*

 **As a viewer
 I can watch a human move in a random
 So that I can be amused**